Kaié:ri Nikawerà:ke Indigenous Bridging Program (Psychology BA)

 Pronunciation: Gaa-Yay-Ree Knee-Gaa-Way-Raa-Geh

-The Kaié:ri Nikawerà:ke Indigenous Bridging Program is a path to university education for First Nations, Inuit and Métis students who do not meet Concordia’s conventional admission requirements.
+The Kaié:ri Nikawerà:ke Indigenous Bridging Program is a path to university education for First Nations, Inuit and Métis students who are seeking alternate entry to Concordia University and are ready to pursue undergraduate studies.

-Through the Kaié:ri Nikawerà:ke Indigenous Bridging Program, you will complete the courses needed for your desired program while building your capacity for academic success through classes in academic writing, study skills and time management.
-Each course will be taken as a cohort, allowing you to build community throughout your three terms.
-Support systems designed to facilitate your transition into university and Montreal life are built into each level of this program, including experiential learning opportunities through the Otsenhákta Student Centre and mentorship through a seminar.
+Through the Kaié:ri Nikawerà:ke Indigenous Bridging Program, you will complete the prerequisite courses needed for entry into your desired program while building your capacity for academic success through classes in academic writing, study skills and time management.

 Program highlights